chromium/chromium/docs/updater/functional_spec.md

 `EnrollmentMandatory` to `1` (Windows only).

 After the updater sets itself up, the `FetchPolicies` RPC is invoked on the updater server to register with device management and fetch policies.
+Concurrent calls of `FetchPolicies` will result in only a single policy fetch.

 The updater also checks for policy updates when the `RunPeriodicTasks` RPC is invoked at periodic intervals.